oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

 https://${HOSTNAME}:${SSLPORT}/console
 ```

-If you have an [FMW Infrastructure]({{< relref "/managing-fmw-domains.md" >}}) type domain, then you can also access the Fusion Middleware Control (Enterprise Manager) Console using the following URL:
+If you have an [FMW Infrastructure]({{< relref "/managing-fmw-domains.md" >}}) type domain, then you can adjust the PathPrefix in the ingress path routing rules to access the Fusion Middleware Control (Enterprise Manager) Console using the following URL:

 ```
 https://${HOSTNAME}:${SSLPORT}/em